BlakeWills/Anabelle/README.md

 - Ansible Inventory Plugin for Azure
 - Python & Pip

-### TLDR:

- - Create an Azure Service Principal to authenticate with Azure.
- - Generate a PAT within Azure DevOps for the agent.
- - Build the image

-#### Create a Service Principal
+The image can be built with a clean `docker build` command, without having to specify any configuration:

+`sudo docker build -t anabelle:latest`

+## Authentication

+Terraform and Ansible Azure Dynamic Inventory plugin authenticate with Azure using an Azure Service Principle.

+The following command can be used to create a new service principle:

 `az ad sp create-for-rbac --name ServicePrincipalName`

-Take note of the app Id, tenant Id and password.

-#### Building the container:

-`sudo docker build -t anabelle:latest`
+app Id (client Id), tenant Id and password (secret) will need to be passed to the container as environment varaibles.

+The Azure DevOps agent authenticates using a personal access token (PAT), which can be generated within the DevOps portal.

 ## Configuration

+This provisioning container requires a number of environment variables that can be specified at startup (`docker run`) or runtime (during pipeline execution).

+Environment variables for the Azure DevOps agent must be supplied at startup.

 | Variable Name  | Required By | Description  | Startup  | Runtime  |
 |---|---|---|---|---|